Skip to main content

 Impact on Body Composition

 Testosterone has a well-documented anabolic effect on musculoskeletal tissue.
 It directly stimulates protein synthesis within muscle cells, which helps to counteract age-related sarcopenia.
-By preserving and promoting the growth of lean muscle mass, can effectively increase your resting metabolic rate.
+By preserving and promoting the growth of lean muscle mass, testosterone therapy can effectively increase your resting metabolic rate.
+A more muscular physique is a more metabolically active physique, burning more calories throughout the day.
+This shift in the lean mass-to-fat mass ratio is a cornerstone of improved metabolic health.

 Influence on Insulin Signaling

-The relationship between testosterone and in women is complex.
+The relationship between testosterone and insulin sensitivity in women is complex.
 While very high, supraphysiological levels of androgens are associated with insulin resistance, particularly in conditions like Polycystic Ovary Syndrome (PCOS), restoring testosterone to a normal, youthful physiological range in postmenopausal women can have beneficial effects.
 It appears to work systemically.

-By improving body composition—increasing muscle (a major site of glucose disposal) and potentially reducing inflammatory signals from fat tissue—testosterone therapy can help improve the body’s overall response to insulin.
+By improving body composition ∞ increasing muscle (a major site of glucose disposal) and potentially reducing inflammatory signals from fat tissue ∞ testosterone therapy can help improve the body’s overall response to insulin.
 The aim is to break the cycle where hormonal imbalance promotes fat gain, which in turn worsens insulin resistance, creating a vicious loop.

 Embarking on a low-dose testosterone protocol involves a clear, structured process designed for safety and efficacy.